AnthonyCxx/Notes-and-Writeups/C#/DataTypes/Strings.md

 > Prints "hellohellohello"

 ### .Compare
 The _string.Compare()_ method compares two strings by sort order and returns an integer based on the result.
-Here is a chart of the results:
+Including a _true_ as the final parameter will make the comparison case-insensitive.
+Note, however, that this means that both the individual and total comparison will take longer.

 | Result | Indicator |
 | ------ | --------- |
 | Less than 0 | the first substring precedes the second substring in the sort order |